 Bank of Ireland Benchmark Reform Hub

-Since 2014, financial institutions worldwide have been progressively moving towards establishing new benchmark rates to replace LIBOR and other benchmarks or, in the case of EURIBOR, to change the existing methodology.
-The move to these replacement rates and change of existing methodology is what is known as Benchmark Reform.
+Since 2014, financial institutions worldwide have been progressively moving towards replacing or reforming benchmark rates in what is known as Benchmark Reform.

-The replacement rates are designed to be Risk Free Benchmark Rates (“RFRs”) and differ from current benchmark rates in that they are to be based on actual transactions with minimal reliance on expert judgment from contributing banks.
+New and reformed benchmark rates are designed to be Risk Free Benchmark Rates (“RFRs”) and largely based on actual transactions with minimal reliance on expert judgment from contributing banks.
 As a result they will be more transparent and reliable.
-These new RFRs need to be available and must be used for transactions entered into or maturing after 31 December 2021.
-After this time it is expected that the commonly used LIBOR rates will no longer be published or supported.
-EURIBOR is expected to be published and supported after that time; however, its methodology is being changed to reform EURIBOR into a RFR.
-EURIBOR’s administrator expects to complete the reform process by the end of 2019.
+These new RFRs need to be established and available for use before 31 December 2021.
+After this time it is expected that the current LIBOR rates will no longer be eligible for use.

 The EU Benchmarks Regulation, which came into effect across the EU on 1 January 2018, supports the reform process, introducing a common framework and consistent approach to benchmark regulation across the EU.
-It requires EU financial institutions to follow a code of conduct to ensure a robust approach to using benchmarks, which includes clear fall-back mechanisms, should the benchmark be unavailable for any reason.
+It requires EU financial institutions to have robust plans in place covering their usage of benchmarks, including clear fall-back mechanisms, should the benchmark be unavailable for any reason.

 Financial institutions including Bank of Ireland have already begun to prepare for the transition to new benchmarks, so if you have any queries please talk to your Bank of Ireland Relationship Manager or get in touch at Benchmarkinfo@boi.com